Aditi1411/MOVIE-RECOMMENDATION-SYSTEM/README.md

 This project suggests movies by analyzing similarity between movies based on their metadata.
 Instead of recommending based on user behavior, it focuses on **content similarity**, making it fast, simple, and effective.

-It is designed as an **academic / Final Year Project** and is easy to explain during viva.

 ---